Do you want to move your site or blog from WordPress.com to WordPress.org?

 You can find thousands of free themes and plugins for your blog.
 However, if you prefer premium themes and plugins, the running cost of your blog may go higher.

 I already paid WordPress.com, can I get a refund?

 Yes!
 WordPress.com allows you to try out their paid plan risk-free for 30 days.
 If you’ve purchased their paid plan in the last 30 days, you can ask for a full refund.
 If your domain name is registered in the last 48 hours, you can also get a refund for it.

 Will my images break?

 No, they will not.
 When you transfer using the import file, all attached images are downloaded and the links are updated.
-However, there is one issue that we noticed.
-If your image URL starts with files.wordpress.com, then they can’t be converted.
-If you notice that the image URL has not changed and still points to WordPress.com, then we recommend that you use import external images plugin to migrate your images risk-free.
+However, there is one issue that we noticed: If your image URL starts with files.wordpress.com, then they can’t be converted.
+If you notice that the image URL has not changed and still points to WordPress.com, then we recommend that you use the import external images plugin to migrate your images risk-free.